Inhale

 The town’s buildings were across the grass.
 I feared I wouldn’t reach them before falling to the ground.
 Asian employees wearing black and walking among the tourists looked powerful and terrifying.
 They never entered the glass rooms.
 Where did these people live, and what was their life like in the tiny town at night, assuming the stores ever closed?

-By some means, I made it across the grass to our hotel.
+By some means, I exited the glass room and made it across the grass to our hotel.
 I didn’t care if my dining room server saw me again.
-I felt my room key pass in my pocket as I walked with uneven steps.
+I felt my room key pass in my pocket as I walked unevenly.

-I thought I knew who Lily was.
-But that no longer mattered because she had become a different person.
-Or I had changed.
-My memory of her faded because it hurt me to remember anything that hurt me.
-I sat on the bed and leaned forward onto my elbows.
+It didn’t matter any longer who Lily was because I had become a different person.
+My memory of her faded and it hurt me to remember anything that bothered me.
+I sat on the bed and slumped over.

 A woman came to my memory.
 I struggled to imagine her face because I had met her so long ago.
 She was the shopworker I had met who warned me about Nadeloi.
 What a simple life for her not to have to need anything.

-I remember how Lily used to compliment me on how sensible I was.
+I remembered how Lily complimented me on how sensible I was.
 But nothing was sensible now.
 Had Lily married me only because I took her to Nadeloi?
-She didn’t need me anymore.
+Did she not need me anymore?
 My arms and legs tingled, and my feet were numb, making it hard to stand and walk.
-But I had to find her, and I had to know for sure what she wanted.
+But I had to know what she wanted.

 The hallway walls were smooth and cool as I slid along them and pushed myself out through the hotel’s front doors.
 The sun was close to the ocean, large and red.